 Next, take the elevator downstairs to explore the institution’s astounding collection of art, which spans an impressive 5,000 years’ worth of history.
 Highlights include the Arms and Armor collection, The American Collection, The Cloisters (located in a different building in a different part of the city), and the Egyptian Collection.

 As you explore the museum’s amazing selection of Egyptian art, be sure to stop by the Temple of Dendur for stunning photo ops with a full-scale Egyptian temple.
 It’s the perfect way to end your visit as you make your way through your NYC bucket list.
-Click here to book skip-the-line tickets for the museum.

 Go to the top of the One World Trade Center, the tallest building in the USA